-Marissa Kinsler is a junior office assistant.
-She is a Marketing student at the University of South Florida and a graduate of Howard W. Blake High School of the Arts, where she studied theatre arts.
+Marissa Kinsler is a part of our front office staff.
+She is a senior Marketing student at the University of South Florida and a graduate of Howard W. Blake High School of the Arts, where she studied theatre arts.
 She is currently acting as the Creative Director at her church and is an active member in her youth and women’s groups.
 Her career goal is to become the creative director of a fashion PR firm.